H-Net: Discussion networks

 Many of the lists deal with various areas of historical study.
 Within two years of its founding, Steven A. Leibo in a newsletter post described H-Net as being "among the most dynamic and effective contributions" to the internationalization of scholarship.

 History

 H-Net began in 1992 as an initiative of Prof. Richard J. Jensen when he was at the History department at the University of Illinois Chicago, to assist historians "to easily communicate current research and teaching interests; to discuss new approaches, methods and tools of analysis; to share information on access to library catalogs and other electronic databases; and to test new ideas and share comments on current historiography."
 H-net started moving operations to Michigan State in 1994.
 H-Net is now organized as an international consortium of scholars in the humanities and social sciences and its networks are hosted by Michigan State University.

-In 2023, the H-Net president was Lorna L. Zukas, Professor of Sociology and Global Studies at National University (California).

-In 2023, the network saw a graphical and functional re-design coined H-Net 3.0, which was launched on 5th July.

-In 2024, the H-Net president was Evan Rothera, Assistant Professor History, Social Sciences, and Philosophy at the University of Arkansas-Fort Smith.

-In 2025, the H-Net President is Andrew Kettler, Assistant Professor of History and Director of Institutional and Academic Affairs at USC Union.